marionegroponzi/marionegroponzi/README.md

 - 👀 I worked on mobile applications since around 2000 (Motorola OS, Windows Mobile, iOS, Android).
 - 👀 I've been the CTO of a mobile apps agency for 4 years working on apps design and system architecture.
 - 👀 I worked for Motorola, TomTom, Philips and I am today in ABN AMRO Bank as mobile domain expert.
-- 👀 I guide a team building CI/CD and infrastructure for mobile apps in Azure.
+- 👀 Today I guide a DevOps team responsible for the tools, CI/CD and infrastructure of mobile apps of a major Dutch bank.
 - 🌱 I’m an avid reader of code-related books and articles.

 <!---